omar-sherif9992/GUConnect/README.md

    - If the direction is reverse (downward), an event with the name 'Scroll_Down_Sreen_Name' is logged.

 #### 4. **Non-blocking Logging funtions :**
-   - Both `logEvent` function is designed to be non-blocking to prevent slowing down the application's main thread.
+   - `logEvent` function is designed to be non-blocking to prevent slowing down the application's main thread.
    - This non-blocking approach allows the app to continue processing user interactions and UI updates without waiting for database operations to complete.

 ### Screen Time Logging: